-- Providing a 45 metre right turn lane, which consists of 30 metre storage and 15 metre taper, on Parkway Avenue for westbound motorists turning onto Stewart Avenue, including adjusting the traffic lights to provide a right turn phase.
+- Building a right turn lane on Parkway Avenue for westbound motorists turning onto Stewart Avenue and, adjusting the traffic lights to provide a right turn phase.

-The right turn lane and traffic light phasing would improve safety for motorists turning right.
+The right turn lane and traffic light phasing has improved safety for motorists turning right.

-A copy of the proposed design is available in the February 2017 project notification
+A copy of the design is available in the December 2017 project notification.

 An REF was prepared to identify the proposal’s potential environmental impacts.
 The assessment was carried out in consultation with a range of key stakeholders including technical specialists.
 It also considered feedback received from the community during the March 2017 consultation period.

-While there would be some environmental impacts as a consequence of the proposal, they have been avoided or minimised wherever possible through design and site specific safeguards.
-The investigations found that the proposal would not significantly affect the environment or the community with the application of identified mitigation measures.
+While there were some environmental impacts as a consequence of the project, they were avoided or minimised wherever possible through design and site specific safeguards.
+The investigations found that the project would not significantly affect the environment or the community with the application of identified mitigation measures.